zarf-dev/zarf/docs/4-user-guide/2-zarf-packages/1-zarf-packages.md

 #### Using the init-package

 To initialize your cluster, you need to run the command `zarf init`.
-This command will search for a file in your current working directory with a specific name convention: `zarf-init-{ARCHITECTURE}-{VERSION}.tar.zst`.
-The architecture must match that of the host you are running on.
-If you are deploying on a machine with a different architecture, you will need to specify the name of the architecture you are deploying on.
-For example, if you are on an arm64 machine but are deploying on an amd64 machine, you will run `zarf init zarf-init-amd64-v0.24.0.tar.zst`.
+This command will search for a file with the specific naming convention: `zarf-init-{ARCHITECTURE}-{VERSION}.tar.zst`.
+The architecture must match that of the cluster you are deploying to.
+If you are deploying to a cluster with a different architecture, you will need to specify the name of the architecture you are deploying on with the `-a` flag.
+For example, if you are on an arm64 machine but are deploying on an amd64 machine, you will run `zarf init -a amd64`.

 Init packages can also be run with `zarf package deploy zarf-init-{ARCHITECTURE}-{VERSION}.tar.zst`.